What God Made Photo Gallery a celebration of brown girl beauty

 White Europeans literally colonized the world (click here to see a map), and in a Skinnerian stroke of Satanic genius, everywhere colonizers went, they engineered societies in which the delivery of reinforcers (life, food, freedom, access to family, respect, safety, economic opportunity) was consistently paired with the visual stimulus of skin color via a racial caste system.
 Depending on the year/region/country of origin, that system wasn’t even always Black and White.
 Sometimes, it was quadroon, octoroon, and many other gradations of color coded dignity.

 European explorers were far from the proverbial Three Wise Men bearing gifts; they came bearing disease and chains.
 Those bearing White skin became standard bearers, wreaking havoc on the cultural, political, and reproductive life of non-white peoples the world over.
 Interestingly, data suggest that the favoring of Whiteness has less to do with the population numbers of the racial majority, and everything to do with power.
-The infectious disease of White supremacy’s affects on the self-evaluation of non-White peoples even showed up when children were tested in societies in which their racial group was the majority in population but the minority in power (in other words, a country in which POC are the largest racial group, but that country was colonized by White/less pigmented Europeans and is still politically and socioeconomically ruled by the descendants of those colonizers and those that look like them).
+The infectious disease of White supremacy’s affects on the self-evaluation of non-White peoples even showed up when children were tested in societies in which their racial group was the majority in population but the minority in power (a country colonized by White Europeans and still politically and socioeconomically ruled by the descendants of those colonizers and those that look like them).
 And so it goes, White, Black, Chinese, Japanese, Korean, Punjabi, South African, Mexican, Dominican – all of us are LIVING BEINGS shaped by our experiences and susceptible to these subtle cues, exemplars, and motivating operations in our environments.

 White, Black American, Chinese, Japanese, Korean, Punjabi, South African, Mexican, Dominican – all of us are LIVING BEINGS shaped by our experiences and susceptible to these subtle cues…